Alex-Wengg/Starcraft2Bot/README.md

   overall still effective enough to improve army unit lives}

-  GHOST(untested):{designed to calldown nukes onto enemy mineral lines,
+  GHOST(untested, diffcult to test):{designed to calldown nukes onto enemy mineral lines,

   snipe dangerous and powerful enemy ZERG units such as VIPERS, INFESTORS, BROODLORD and ULTRALISK,

   emp made to null or weaken enemy PROTOSS spellcasters such as HIGHTEMPLARS, COLLOSSI, MOTHERSHIP, SENTRY}

-  REAPER(untest):{designed to scout for unusually enemy structure placement and plans,
+  REAPER(untest will impend in future):{designed to scout for unusually enemy structure placement and plans,

   harass worker units}

-  BANSHEE(concept):{scout,

-  lower enemy worker count,

-  assist main army in handling dangerous enemy units}

-  BATTLECRUISER(concept):{TACTICAL JUMP into enemy mineral line to kill workers,

-  assist main army in ground dominance,

-   recommend assistance with VIKINGS}

-- Victory Rate( Results based on three games, each enemy AI were setted on HARD diffculty):

-  Game 1: {Enemy Race= Terran, Time= less than 10 mins, result= win }

-  Game 2: {Enemy Race= Protoss, Time= less than 10 mins, result= win }

-  Game 3: {Enemy Race= Zerg, Time= less than 10 mins, result= win }